 People who have regular, frequent, or unmanageable migraines should get advice from their doctor.
 The doctor should check their blood pressure at the same time, to rule out any link with blood pressure that should be treated.

-Some people with migraines may find that they can identify triggers; some people get migraines after certain foods, with hormonal changes, with illness, stress, or anxiety.
+Some people with migraines may find that they can identify triggers; some people get migraines after eating certain foods or as a result of hormonal changes, illness, stress, or anxiety.
 Being able to recognise and manage these triggers, or at least anticipate the possibility of a migraine can help with migraine management.

 Managing a migraine attack is also quite an individual process; many people find that being in a darkened room or trying to sleep can help.
 Taking a dose of a simple painkiller like paracetamol at the very start of the symptoms can help to reduce the overall severity of the migraine.

-If simple home management of migraine isn’t working, or they’re frequent and severe enough to have an impact on your day-to-day life, a doctor may consider further investigations or can prescribe stronger treatment for migraine.
+If simple home management of migraines isn’t working, or they’re frequent and severe enough to have an impact on your day-to-day life, a doctor may consider further investigations or prescribe stronger treatment for migraines.
 If nausea and vomiting are a problem, anti-sickness medication can also be prescribed.

 When to See a Doctor

 Anyone having persistent headaches or pain that isn’t manageable with simple home treatment should make an appointment to see a doctor.
 Anyone who uses home blood pressure monitors and finds that their blood pressure is consistently higher than the recommended limits, or that it is occasionally much higher than the recommended limits, should make an appointment with their doctor.

 If you have other health conditions that mean that you’re more at risk of or from high blood pressure, it’s important to attend regular health checks and chronic disease clinics.
 Taking medical advice on lifestyle, management, and treatment is essential.